 Clinical decision support, Chronic disease management

-Monika Kastner is the Research Chair in Knowledge Translation and Implementation at North York General Hospital, Affiliate Scientist at the Li Ka Shing Knowledge Institute of St. Michael’s Hospital, and Assistant Professor of Health Services Research in the Institute of Health Policy, Management and Evaluation.
+Monika Kastner is the Research Chair in Knowledge Translation and Implementation at North York General Hospital, Affiliate Scientist at the Li Ka Shing Knowledge Institute of St. Michael’s Hospital, and Associate Professor of Health Services Research in the Institute of Health Policy, Management and Evaluation.
 She also holds a cross appointment at the Division of Epidemiology at the Dalla Lana School of Public Health, and is an Associate Editor for the Canadian Medical Association Journal (CMAJ and CMAJ Open).

 Monika’s goals are to improve the health of older adults and to advance the science and practice of knowledge translation (KT).
 Her program of research involves designing innovative, technology-based KT tools that optimize health care delivery, clinical decision making, and patient outcomes.
 Monika is also conducting research to advance the methods of KT to facilitate the uptake of knowledge.
 For example, she is leading a team to develop a framework aimed at helping a wide range of knowledge users (providers, researchers and policy makers) to more rigorously and efficiently develop, implement, and disseminate KT tools and products with the best potential for impact.